-&lt;sup>14 Energy savings include the energy savings associated with market transformation efforts conducted by NEEA.
+15 Energy savings include the energy savings associated with market transformation efforts conducted by NEEA.
 These effects cannot be measured on a project-by-project basis.
 Thus, Pinnacle Economics allocated NEEA's commercial and industrial energy savings on a pro rata basis using the distribution of energy savings, across industry sectors, for the Energy Trust's commercial and industrial programs.

-&lt;sup>15 In the current program year, energy savings occur after energy-efficiency measures are installed, and installations occur over the course of the year.
+16 In the current program year, energy savings occur after energy-efficiency measures are installed, and installations occur over the course of the year.
 Pinnacle does not have data on when each individual installation was completed.
 Thus, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year.
-Energy savings in future out-years are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2021 and operated for an entire year.
+Energy savings in future out-years are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2023 and operated for an entire year.
 Both assumptions are consistent with previous economic impact reports.

-- Net Impacts reflect the economic effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
+- Reductions in utility revenues as households and businesses consume less electricity and natural gas. - Net Impacts reflect the economic effects of Energy Trust program activities that have been adjusted to reflect the Base Case scenario.
 That is, net impacts are those impacts over and above what would have occurred in the Base Case scenario.
-Net impacts are based on: - o Gross Impacts (discussed previously). - Less foregone household spending as a result of the public purpose charges that are collected from ratepayers and used by Energy Trust to cover program management and administrative costs, and as incentives in its energy-efficiency and renewable energy programs.
+Net impacts are based on: - Gross Impacts (discussed previously). - Less foregone household spending as a result of the public purpose charges that are collected from ratepayers and used by Energy Trust to cover program management and administrative costs, and as incentives in its energy-efficiency and renewable energy programs.

-4. GROSS ECONOMIC IMPACTS, 2021
+4. GROSS ECONOMIC IMPACTS, 2023